MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/automation-bom-prepare.md

 1. Open `bom.yml` in an editor.

-1. Add a BoM header with names for the build and target.
-The `name` value must be the same as the BoM folder name in your storage account.
+1. Add a BOM header with names for the build and target.
+The `name` value must be the same as the BOM folder name in your storage account.
 For example:

     ```yml
     name:    'S4HANA_2020_ISS_v001'